maximilien-bruyere/japanese-react-app/README.md

 Thanks to this project, I really hope :

-[x] Learning Japanese efficiently
+- [x] Learning Japanese efficiently.
-[x] Learning the fundamental concepts of React
+- [x] Learning the fundamental concepts of React.
-[x] Using Git and Github correctly
+- [x] Using Git and Github correctly.
-[x] Learning how to develop a mobile and web application with React [x] Discovering new NPM packages and how to use them
+- [x] Learning how to develop a mobile and web application with React.
+- [x] Discovering new NPM packages and how to use them.

 ## Resume 🗒️